ALILODHI-cloud/UVAmacro/post_2/body.md

 [View the code that generated this analysis (Python Juypter Notebooks)](https://github.com/ALILODHI-cloud/UVAmacro.github.io/blob/main/post_2/analysis.ipynb)

+> • The 10yr treasury yield is up around 100bp since the September FOMC, with an increase in term premium accounting for the bulk of this move
+> • Historically, large increases in term premium have weighed on growth expectations, and thus nominal yields, via a negative feedback loop running through risk assets
+> • By historical standards, the month-to-2025-1-10 increase in term premium is insufficiently large as to have weighed on growth expectations (at least to an extent that we can expect the present sell-off to abate soon)

+\
 December payrolls poured fuel on what was already quite a marked rise in the 10yr yield, which is now up around 100bp since the September FOMC.

 We consider two questions: (1) what have been the catalysts of this rise?; and (2) when does it stop?